Subscribe to get access

 A broad coalition of public health, environmental and consumer advocates is asking the U.S. Court of Appeals for the D.C.
 Circuit to examine the flawed decision that set in motion current efforts to roll back America’s health-protective Clean Car Standards.

-The Clean Car Standards are one of our nation’s biggest environmental success stories.
-They reduce climate pollution, save American families money at the gas pump, spur fuel efficiency gains and stimulate auto sector innovation.
+In addition, the Clean Car Standards are one of our nation’s biggest environmental success stories.
+They reduce climate pollution.
+Also save American families money at the gas pump.
+Furthermore, it spurs fuel efficiency gains and stimulate auto sector innovation.

 “Why would the Trump administration roll back Clean Car Standards that would reduce climate pollution, prevent thousands of deaths and simultaneously save consumers tens of billions of dollars?
 Answer: because it is doing the bidding of automakers, not looking at the evidence,” said Robert Weissman, president of Public Citizen.
 “Fortunately, the law requires regulatory decisions to be based on reason and evidence.
 We are confident that the courts will find that the Clean Car Standards rollback fails that test.”

 In April 2018, then-EPA Administrator Scott Pruitt issued a Final Determination concluding that that these win-win standards should be rolled back — a decision which obligated EPA to weaken these protections.